HouseRulesDLP/BeyondTheWall/Glossary.md

 ## Damage Immunity
 If a target is immune to the type of damage being done, it takes 0 damage.

+## Damage Reduction
+Damage is reduced by an amount equal to the Damage Reduction value (i.e. Damage Reduction (2) reduces damage by 2 points).
+Damage cannot be reduced below 0 in this way.
+Damage Reduction may be tagged with a damage type (fire, lightning, piercing, etc.), indicating that it only applies to damage of that type.

 ## Damage Resistance
 If a target is resistant to the type of damage being done, it takes only half the damage (rounded down), but still takes a minimum of 1.